darylkangjh/Project-4/README.md

 2. GitHub was use for source control of code.
 3. Heroku was chosen to deploy the project.

+## Features
+### Account Authentication
+Annonymous users may sign up for an account so they may make direct purchase on our site.

+### Shopping Cart to make purchase
+Shopping cart can accumulate products from Services and Assets and give a grand total before checkout for consideration.

+### Create, Edit and Delete Services and Assets on page as a superuser
+Superuser can easily edit/delete individual product on the product card.

+### Search Functions
+Users may key in keywords on the search bar and make a search for the services they are looking for.
+They may also search base on the category of the products.

+### Email verification
+When a user sign up, an email verification will be sent to their email.
+Only when they confirm will they be added as an user.
+For testing purposes, you may use https://www.mailinator.com/ to create a temporary email.

+### Required form fields validation
+There is form validation provided by Django to set certain fields as required.
+This prevents missing out on fields which are essential for the website.

 ## Features left to implement
 1. A discount field to be added so that we can create vouchers for ease of application to the product.
 Discount field is already a model within the application.
 Next step is to integrate the discount field to the code.
 2. A static portfolio page displaying videos of the work done.
 This page will be a brochure for clients who would like to find out more about what we do.